TooFuW/ShortMoji/README.md

 - **Support** : I'm committed to regularly update ShortMoji with new emojis and features.
 Contributions are welcome, submit [pull requests](https://github.com/TooFuW/ShortMoji/compare), suggest ideas to help it grow by creating an [issue](https://github.com/TooFuW/ShortMoji/issues/new) or even send me an [email](mailto:eyrianmuet@proton.me) ! 🔥

 ## Licence
-Free project under the [GNU license](https://github.com/TooFuW/ShortMoji/blob/main/LICENSE).
+Free project under the [MIT license](https://github.com/TooFuW/ShortMoji/blob/main/LICENSE).
 Do what you want with it! 🚀